 The guide, the guardian of my heart, and soul

-Of all my moral being,” and a desire to share it with his loved ones.
+Of all my moral being,”

 This was published in Lyrical Ballads, a collaborative publication with Samuel Taylor Coleridge.
-It was here that Tintern Abbey made its appearance, as well as Coleridge’s famous Rime of an Ancient Mariner, a poem that recounts the experiences of a sailor just back from a long and dramatic sea voyage, perhaps inspired by Captain Cook’s recent expeditions.
+It was here that Tintern Abbey made its appearance, as well as Coleridge’s famous Rime of the Ancient Mariner, a poem that recounts the experiences of a sailor just back from a long and dramatic sea voyage, perhaps inspired by Captain Cook’s recent expeditions.

 You can still visit Dove Cottage, once home to William and his sister Dorothy, who seemingly drew their poetic inspiration, alongside Southey and Coleridge, from the dramatic and timeless majesty of the Lake District.
 Visit Wordsworth’s Dove Cottage on this Self Drive trip:

 There is clearly something magical about this corner of England, as so many creative people from Beatrix Potter to William Wordsworth found their muses in the glacial fells, glittering lakes and soaring peaks.
 Perhaps you’ll find your inner creativity on your next visit to the Lake District!